 When the dark spots are bigger than tiny dots and seem to spread out in unnatural shapes, they are often a result of the hormone changes you’re undergoing.
 In this case, they’re called chloasma spots or melasma.
 And they even have nicknames: when your hormones get out of balance during pregnancy and you develop melasma, it’s referred to as “the mask of pregnancy.”

 Melasma tends to affect women with darker skin more than light-skinned women, even though light-skinned women are more at risk from sun exposure.
-Using certain drugs — such as hormone treatments, chemotherapy, antibiotics and antiviral medications — can cause dark spots to appear on your skin.
-Freckles are considered to be a form hyperpigmentation too, but they’re inherited.
+Using certain drugs — such as hormone treatments, chemotherapy, antibiotics, and antiviral medications — can cause dark spots to appear on your skin.
+Freckles are considered to be a form of hyperpigmentation too, but they’re inherited.

 Pollutants — for example, the very air you breathe in New York City or the chemicals from a perfume factory — can cause hyperpigmentation, too.
 Dark spots also can appear as side effects from a henna tattoo after it’s been removed.
 Plus, when your skin heals after a cut or burn injury, you can end up with dark spots.
-And the after-effects of skin conditions like acne, psoriasis or eczema often turn out to be hyperpigmentation.
+And the after-effects of skin conditions like acne, psoriasis, or eczema often turn out to be hyperpigmentation.

 Ultraviolet rays from the sun or tanning booths trigger melanin production.
 Melanin rushes to the surface to protect your skin from damage when it’s exposed to and unprotected from the sun.
 Over time, that builds up and causes irregular browning.
 And once you have hyperpigmentation in areas, sun exposure makes those spots even darker.